OpenMined/SyMPC/README.md

 Contributing
 ------------
-We are open to colaboration!
+We are open to collaboration!
 If you want to start contributing you only need to:

 1. Check the [contributing guidelines](https://github.com/OpenMined/SyMPC/blob/main/CONTRIBUTING.md).
 2. Search for an issue in which you would like to work.
 Issues for newcomers are labeled with `good first issue`.